 Stone, plaster, cement

 - Consider what functions the materials have that can be achieved chemically.
-Different substances may have been added to provide the article or material with colour, smell, sustainability, fire protection, impregnation, mold protection, softness etc.
+Different substances may have been added to provide the article or material with for example color, fragrance, sustainability, fire resistance, impregnation, mold protection or softness.

 - Turn to your supplier to find out more about the chemical content of articles and materials.
 You can for example ask about which plasticiser has been used in plastic, or whether the articles contain a certain substance.
 You can turn to various industrial associations and research institutes for more information about different materials and the substances they may contain.
 You can also use the Advanced search function in PRIO to identify what substances may be of relevance for a certain material.
 Note that PRIO is not an exhaustive source of all environmental and human health hazardous substances that may be of relevance for an article or a specific material.

-- When you know what materials the articles are made of and which substances they contain, you can use the Search function in PRIO to obtain more information concerning the environmental and health properties of the substances.
+- When you know what materials the article are made of and which substances they contain, you can use the search function in PRIO to obtain more information concerning the environmental and health properties of the substances.

-In PRIO, the materials are categorised in 10 main categories that correspond to the categories that will be used in the SCIP database External link, opens in new window.
+The materials in PRIO are divided into ten main categories that correspond to the material categories used in the European Chemicals Agency (ECHA) SCIP database External link, opens in new window.
 (Substances of Concern In Articles as such or in complex objects (Products)).
-The SCIP database is established by the European Chemicals Agency (ECHA) under the Waste Framework Directive.
-As from 5 January 2021, companies supplying articles containing SVHC substances in a concentration above 0.1% w/w must submit this information to ECHA.
+To the SCIP database, suppliers of articles must submit information to Echa on substances of high concern (SVHC), i.e. substances on the Candidate list in the REACH regulation, if present in concentration above 0,1 w/w.
 The information will then be accessible in the SCIP database with the purpose to make it public through an article´s entire life cycle, including the waste stage.